serebro/ZephirEvm/README.md

 Here i will list known issues

-* Anybody that has extended the StaticEventManager is going to have a bad time due to ```static``` not yet being implemented
+* Anybody that has extended the StaticEventManager is going to have a bad time due to late static binding not yet being implemented